lamhq/tech-notes/pages/devops/aws/database/dynamodb.md

 Offer Multi-AZ redundancy and Cross-Region Replication.

-Strongly consistent or eventually consistent reads, support for ACID transactions.
+Strongly consistent or eventually consistent reads, support ACID transactions.

 The aggregate size of an item cannot exceed 400KB including keys and all attributes.